Mauritius... Not just any island… Dive into a piece of history…

 The French established Pamplemousses Gardens, a world-class botanical garden that is still there to enjoy and admire.
-It was during that time that the novel Paul & Virginie, based upon the story of a tragic shipwreck romance, found world renown as it stayed on the bestseller list in Europe for many decades.
-Even today, people visit Mauritius looking for the original home of Paul and Virginie, unaware that the romantic novel was the creative figment of author Bernardin de Saint Pierre's imagination.
+It was during that time that the novel Paul & Virginie, based upon the story of a tragic shipwreck romance, found world renown staying on the bestseller list in Europe for many decades.
+Even today, people visiting Mauritius look for the original home of Paul and Virginie, unaware that the romantic novel was the creative figment of the 1magination of the author Bernardin de Saint Pierre.

 During the French Revolution the ruling elite of the island, being predominantly royalists, declared its independence from France.
-Trade with neutral countries such as America and Denmark was encouraged as was the corsairs acts of commerce destroying and British blockade busting, which allowed the colony to survive.
+Trade with neutral countries such as America and Denmark was encouraged as well as the corsairs’ acts of destroying and British blockade which allowed the colony to survive.
 This lasted four years.

 In 1803, Napoleon, realising the strategic importance of the island, sent Comte Decaen as governor to take matters in hand.
-At about the same time, British naturalist Matthew Flinders, on his way back from chartering the east coast of Australia, dropped anchor in Port Louis.
+At about the same time British naturalist Matthew Flinders, on his way back from chartering the east coast of Australia, dropped anchor in Port Louis.
 He was accused of being a spy and was placed under house arrest.
-He stayed in the island for six years.
+He remained in the island for six years.

-August 1810 was to enter into history as the only naval battle win of Napoleonic forces over the British at the Battle of Grand Port, which is inscribed on the Arc de Triomphe, Three months later, the British landed in the north and took over the island with relative ease.
-(There might also be another bicentennial celebration in preparation there!).
+August 1810 was to enter into history as the only naval battle win of Napoleonic forces over the British at the Battle of Grand Port.
+This is inscribed on the Arc de Triomphe, Three months later the British landed in the north and took possession of the island with relative ease and changed its name back to Mauritius

-In 1812 the Mauritius Turf Club became the oldest equestrian club of the Southern Hemisphere and the second oldest in the world, after the Jockey Club of England.
-The island also boasts to be the fourth country in the world where golf was played.
-To the original course, at the Gymkhana Club, a number of championship golf courses have been added over the years.
+In 1812 the Mauritius Turf Club was established.
+It is the oldest equestrian club in the Southern Hemisphere and the second oldest in the world after the Jockey Club of England.
+With its first golf course at the Gymkhana Club, the island became the fourth country in the world where golf was played.
+A number of championship golf courses have since been created.

 With the abolition of slavery in 1833, a new order was established and indentured labourers were brought in from India to work in the sugar-cane fields.
 They nowadays constitute the majority of the population.

-Mauritius is the first British colony and the fifth country in the world to design, print and issue its own stamps.
-No wonder that, of the ten most valuable philatelic items in the world, six, including the most valuable "Bordeaux Cover", are from Mauritius.
+Mauritius is the first British colony and the fifth country in the world to design, print and issue its own postage stamps.
+No wonder that six of the ten most valuable philatelic items in the world are Mauritius stamps, including the most valuable "Bordeaux Cover".

-Mauritius achieved its independence from Great Britain in 1968 whilst staying in the Commonwealth.
-It became a republic in 1992.
-The Parliamentary system is based upon the Westminster model and as far as legal redress is concerned, an ultimate appeal to the Queen's Privy Council in London is possible.
+Mauritius gained independence from Great Britain in 1968 and became a republic in 1992.
+It remains in the British Commonwealth and its parliamentary system is based upon the Westminster model.
+In legal processes the last resort is an appeal to the British Queen's Privy Council.